 The storylines with the Sisterhood, the Pyroviles (wow, that’s a Terry Nation-esque name for a monster if ever I heard one) and with the guy who I can only see as Wilfred Bramble thanks to his portrayal of the senior Steptoe in that biopic are all monotonous, and simply marking time until the eruption.

 But once it gets to the point of the eruption – and in fairness, the reveal that it has to be the Doctor who starts it is a nice twist – it gets interesting and exciting.

-Once it happens, the special effects are good, and so is the acting, with Catherine Tate in particular doing a solid job of being upset and hurt by everything going on around her.
+Once it happens, the special effects are good, and so is the acting, with Catherine Tate in particular doing a solid job of being upset by everything going on around her.